This chapter is a detailed part of Chapter 9. Please read 9 | Middle Kamakura Period (Bizen Den) 鎌倉中期備前伝 before reading this chapter.

 Fukuoka Ichimonji group

-Boshi ———- Hamon continues into Boshi area and end with Yakizume or turn slightly.
+Boshi ————– Same Hamon continues into the Boshi area and end with Yakizume or turn slightly.
 Sometimes O-maru.

-Jihada ———- Fine and soft look.
-Woodgrain.
-Lots of utsuri (cloud-like shadow or reflection)
+Jihada ———– Fine and a soft look.
+Itame (Woodgrain pattern).
+Lots of Utsuri (cloud-like shadow or reflection)